mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 > A more detailed description of the following arguments can be found {ref}`here<model-persistence>`.

 Because the training of models can be time-consuming, it might be desirable to store them on disk for later use.
-This requires to specify the path of a directory where models should be saved.
+This requires to specify the paths of directories to which models should be saved or loaded from.

-- `--model-dir` (Default value = `None`)
+- `--model-load-dir` (Default value = `None`)

-  - An absolute or relative path to the directory where models should be stored.
+  - An absolute or relative path to the directory from which models should be loaded.
 If such models are found in the specified directory, they are used instead of learning a new model from scratch.

-If no models are available, the trained models are saved in the specified directory once training has completed.
+- `--model-save-dir` (Default value = `None`)

+  - An absolute or relative path to the directory to which models should be saved once training has completed.
+Models are only saved if they could not be loaded from the directory specified via the argument `--model-load-dir`.

 ## Saving and Loading Parameters